alvinteh0308/redteam-portfolio/writeups/htb/redteam-path/RedTeam-Fundamentals/RedTeam-Fundamentals.md

 - Understand the importance of standard cyber kill chains, especially the classic Lockheed Martin Cyber ​​Kill Chain.

-- Understand some basic kill chain components, such as reconnaissance, weaponization, delivery, and exploitation.
+- Understand some basic kill chain components, such as reconnaissance, weaponization, delivery, exploitation, etc.